10 best hybrid vehicles in Australia

 |Fuel use||4.2L/100km (ADR combined)|

-There are three Toyota Camry hybrids from which to choose.
+There are three Toyota Camry hybrids to choose from.
 The Ascent Sport Hybrid powertrain pairs a 2.5-litre four-cylinder petrol unit, featuring the Atkinson Cycle combustion set-up, with an 88kW/202Nm electric motor to help it out from standstill, at idle or low speeds (under 40km/h) over short distances.

 It is the perfect family hauler - large enough, super comfortable and extremely frugal.
-Creature comforts include dual-zone climate control, keyless entry and an 8.0-inch multimedia system screen but unfortunately still not smartphone mirroring.
+Creature comforts include dual-zone climate control, keyless entry and an 8.0-inch multimedia system screen, but unfortunately still no smartphone mirroring.

-Toyota offers a five year/unlimited km warranty with an eight year/160,000km warranty on the battery.
+Toyota offers a five-year/unlimited-kilometre warranty with an eight-year/160,000km warranty on the battery.

 Mitsubishi Outlander PHEV